NZ to push for comprehensive climate deal

 "We've got so much sitting at about the same level above sea level - it'll all be impacted in the same few decades," Professor Manning says.

 "Our ability to adapt and the resources we'll have to build sea walls or to retreat are going to be limited."

-Next story in National: Australian amateur wins NZ Golf Open
+Next story in New Zealand: Australian amateur wins NZ Golf Open

 Copyright © 2012, Radio New Zealand